 - International students completing a Study Away from their home university at PLU and intending to transfer credits back: These students’ registration window opens at the beginning of the sophomore-level cohort.

 Any changes to the order of registration is decided upon and approved by the faculty.
 Students register by using Banner Web, an online registration system.
 In addition to registering, Banner Web also offers students the ability to add or drop a class, check their schedules, and access final grades.
 Banner Web may be accessed through the PLU home page (www.plu.edu).
-Students may contact the Student Services Center with registration questions.
+Students may contact their academic advisor, the Academic Advising Office, or the Office of the Registrar with registration questions.

 - Students are not officially enrolled until their registration has been cleared by the Office of Student Accounts.

 - Students are responsible for selecting their courses.

 - Advisors are available to assist with planning and to make suggestions.